neuralmagic/deepsparse/README.md

 Contribute with code, examples, integrations, and documentation as well as bug reports and feature requests!
 [Learn how here.](https://github.com/neuralmagic/deepsparse/blob/main/CONTRIBUTING.md)

-### Join

-For user help or questions about DeepSparse, sign up or log in to our [Deep Sparse Community Slack](https://join.slack.com/t/discuss-neuralmagic/shared_invite/zt-q1a1cnvo-YBoICSIw3L1dmQpjBeDurQ).
+For user help or questions about DeepSparse, sign up or log in to our [**Deep Sparse Community Slack**](https://join.slack.com/t/discuss-neuralmagic/shared_invite/zt-q1a1cnvo-YBoICSIw3L1dmQpjBeDurQ).
 We are growing the community member by member and happy to see you there.
-Bugs, feature requests, or additional questions can also be posted to our [GitHub Issue Queue.](https://github.com/neuralmagic/deepsparse/issues)

-You can get the latest news, webinar and event invites, research papers, and other ML Performance tidbits by [subscribing](https://neuralmagic.com/subscribe/) to the Neural Magic community.
+Bugs, feature requests, or additional questions can also be posted to our [GitHub Issue Queue.](https://github.com/neuralmagic/deepsparse/issues) You can get the latest news, webinar and event invites, research papers, and other ML Performance tidbits by [subscribing](https://neuralmagic.com/subscribe/) to the Neural Magic community.

-For more general questions about Neural Magic, please fill out this [form.](http://neuralmagic.com/contact/)
+For more general questions about Neural Magic, complete this [form.](http://neuralmagic.com/contact/)

 ### License